-Lingokids is used by children around the world, and we think one of the best characteristics of Lingokids is that we use a variety of accents to expose children to Global English
+Lingokids is used by children around the world, and we think one of the best characteristics of Lingokids is that we use a variety of accents to expose children to English on a global level

-At Lingokids, we do not use a single accent but incorporate many of the various English accents across the world like American or British.
+At Lingokids, we do not use a single accent but incorporate many of the various English accents across the world, including American, British, and Canadian accents.

 It is important that children are able to follow various accents when using receptive English (listening).
 When speaking (productive English), they may use a slower pronunciation (and accent) that is affected by their primary language.
 Young learners are flexible and can adapt easily to hearing different accents, which is good practice for English proficiency.